autoreleasefool/ideabook/README.md

 ideabook
 ========

-Program to organize ideas you've hade
+A program originally conceptualized to organize ideas you've had

+No longer under development.